Shopify vs. WooCommerce: Which shop is better?

 From WooCommerce to Shopify

-This path is less common but does occur – usually when maintenance effort becomes too high.
+This approach is less common, but it does occur – usually when the maintenance costs become too high.

 Migration via Shopify's import tool: